leapt/im-bundle/docs/extra.rst

 Form type
 ---------

-ImBundle comes with a form type extension for the SnowcapCoreBundle Image form type.
+ImBundle comes with a form type extension for the LeaptCoreBundle Image form type.
 It allows you to specify a format for the image preview displayed next to the field.

 .. code-block:: php

   $builder->add(
       'picture',
-      'snowcap_core_image',
+      'leapt_core_image',
       array(
           'file_path' => 'picturePath',
           'im_format' => '200x200',